 Home ﬁre sprinklers protect lives by keeping fires small.
 In many situations a family who has survived a ﬁre will also have their “home” to live in and enough of the items and space in their home to continue living their lives as they did before.

-FACT: In the event of a fire, only the sprinkler closest to the fire will activate, spraying water directly on the fire, leaving the rest of the house dry and secure.
-Roughly 85 percent of the time, just one sprinkler head operates.
+Fact: In the event of a fire, typically only the sprinkler closest to the fire will activate, spraying water directly on the fire, leaving the rest of the house dry and secure.
+In roughly nine of every ten home fires with operating sprinklers, just one sprinkler operates.